Skip to content

 A rustic pottery workshop with hand-thrown clay pots on blue-painted shelving and rows of terracotta pots on the floor

 "Craftybase was built for hobby crafters back in 2011, but today most of the people who rely on it run small manufacturing businesses."
-That is how the company explained, in its own rebrand announcement, why one of the best-known names in handmade inventory software is retiring.
+That is how the company explained, in its own rebrand announcement (opens in new tab), why one of the best-known names in handmade inventory software is retiring.
 On July 1, 2026, Craftybase became Stocksmith — same team, same software, new name, and a noticeably different idea of who it is for.

 If you have been running your soap, candle, jam, or jewelry business on Craftybase, nothing broke overnight.
 Your account still works.
 Your data is intact.
 But a rebrand is rarely just a new logo, and this one comes with a repositioning and a restructured product line that are worth understanding before your next renewal.
 Here is what actually changed, what did not, and what the shift means if you are a maker deciding where to keep your books.